 Craft Your Space

 That enviable home office or workspace.
-We’ve all seen it in a magazine, on HGTV, a peer’s Twitter or Facebook feed…right, wow they’re gorgeous.
+We've all seen it in a magazine, on HGTV, or a peer's Twitter or Facebook feed…right, wow, they're gorgeous.
 Wait, hard stop, danger do not compare!
 Any space can work—no HGTV makeover required.

 Dos